Looking for the perfect vacancy in France?

 The beautiful climate and the tasty French cuisine are enough reason for many to pack the suitcases and go south.
 However, you have to take into account that language proficiency is a requirement.
 In addition, the work pressure and long hours may well be disappointing.

-France is many times larger than the Netherlands, with a wider choice of living and working areas.
+France is a large country, with a wider choice of living and working areas.

 Perhaps the most obvious city to live and work in is Paris.
-Don’t forget, however, because the cost of living is much higher in Paris than here in the Netherlands (even in the Randstad conurbation!).
+Don’t forget, however, because the cost of living is much higher in Paris than in most other countries.

 The French themselves also have a different opinion on this.
 Paris is not the most popular city to work in.
 The largest employment is found in the southwest of the country, particularly in Bordeaux.
 Lyon also scored well, as did Aix-en-Provence and Marseille.
 So if you think of working in France, then you should also go looking for vacancies in the southwest of the country.